xiaohongred/markdown-image-downloader/README.md

 # Markdown Image Downloader

-A Python script that automatically downloads and manages images referenced in markdown files, storing them locally in an `_attachments` folder.
+A Python package that automatically downloads and manages images referenced in markdown files, storing them locally in an `_attachments` folder.
 This script is particularly useful for maintaining local copies of images in markdown documentation and ensuring consistent image availability.

 Or just for Obsidian's Readwise export, which I made this for.

 Previously hosted on [GitHub Gist](https://gist.github.com/mufidu/f7b795f844f1ee4dc78e55123d5a398b).
 Moved here to allow for easier maintenance and contributions, if any.
 Also published to [PyPI](https://pypi.org/project/markdown-image-downloader) for convenience.

-## Features

-- Uses custom HTTP headers to avoid download blocks
-- Downloads images from URLs referenced in markdown files
-- Creates local copies of images in an `_attachments` directory
-- Automatically updates links in the markdown files with new local image paths
-- Compresses large images to reduce storage space
-- Supports multithreaded concurrent downloads
-- Uses rate limit to prevent server overload and download blocks
-- Progress bar for tracking download status
-- Maintains detailed logging of error operations
-- Sanitizes filenames for cross-platform compatibility
-- Supports for rerunning the script without re-downloading images

 ## Requirements